anilyagiz/apollon-predict/README.md

 ## Overview

-ALGO ZK Price Oracle is a cutting-edge price prediction system that combines machine learning with zero-knowledge cryptography to provide privacy-enhanced predictions for Algorand (ALGO) cryptocurrency prices.
+Apollon - ZK Oracle is a cutting-edge price prediction system that combines machine learning with zero-knowledge cryptography to provide privacy-enhanced predictions for Algorand (ALGO) cryptocurrency prices.
 The system uses an ensemble of ML models while keeping model weights and individual predictions completely private through ZK-SNARK proofs.

 ### Key Features